KaeroDot/YawsPi/README.md

 #### home webpage ###

-Home page shows basic status of the hardware, we separate the sets of brackets:
+Home page shows basic status of the hardware.

-This is [an example] [id] reference-style link.

-Then, anywhere in the document, you define your link label like this, on a line by itself:ather sensors, water level sensors and programs.

 Button refresh page just reloads this page.
 Button Check now asks the main thread to break waiting loop and to measure water levels now and commence any watering if needed.